-Newcastle University’s Faculty of Humanities and Social Sciences decided to start utilising student-created content in their marketing efforts.
-Students have written over 600 blogs on a range of topics – and generated 12,000 unique views from prospective students!
+Newcastle University’s Faculty of Humanities and Social Sciences decided to utilize student-created content in their marketing efforts.
+Since then, students have written over 600 blogs on a range of topics – and generated 12,000 unique views from prospective students!

 Valentina Terrinoni, Marketing and Student Recruitment Officer, said: “We really wanted relevant information we can use to support prospective students from shortlisting to making their final choice.”

-Going digital gives universities the ability to curate a personalized experience.
-In addition to blogs, vlogs and other video content perform extremely well.
+Going digital gives universities the ability to curate a personalized experience for prospective students, in addition to blogs, vlogs, and other video content that support the student recruitment process.

-You know that your in-person events like Open Days and Applicant Visit Days are the most effective tools for conversion – but have you considered making some of them virtual?
+We all know that in-person events like Open Days and Applicant Visit Days are the most effective tools for conversion – but have you considered making some of them virtual?

-And across education and across all sectors, virtual events are replacing and complementing many events in the calendar.
+Across education and all sectors, virtual events are replacing and complementing many events in the calendar.
 Why?
-Because when done well, they still deliver that experience – and offer even more that isn’t available offline: more depth and breadth of information, a truly personalised experience and a record of those important conversations.
+Because when done well, they deliver the same impact as in-person events and more, with in-depth information, a truly personalized experience, and a record of important conversations.

-And, it’s completely accessible.
-Unlike a traditional event which attracts anyone from within travel distance, a virtual event can bring in students from across the world – including countries you may never have recruited from before.
+Also, it’s completely accessible.
+Unlike a traditional events that require travel for most prospective students, virtual events connect students from around the world – including countries you may never have recruited from before.

-When the University of Exeter ran a fortnightly virtual drop-in, they were able to attract 8 times as many students as they could to their in-person events.
+When the University of Exeter ran a fortnightly virtual drop-in, they were able to attract 8 times as many students in comparison to their in-person events.